avsdzfb/cs-exam-assistant/README.md

 Trees are hierarchical data structures consisting of nodes connected by edges...

 Active Recall Questions:

-What is the root node in a tree?
+1. What is the root node in a tree?
 (Easy)

-Explain the difference between preorder and postorder traversal.
+2. Explain the difference between preorder and postorder traversal.
 (Medium)

-How does a binary search tree maintain its order during insertion?
+3. How does a binary search tree maintain its order during insertion?
 (Hard)

 Would you like more questions, a mnemonic, or to switch topics?

-Contributing
+🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+Happy studying and good luck with your exams! 🚀📚